lsolcher/wobbly/README.md

 ## One Dimensional Arcade Game

 For images of the game and build process please refer to [our PDF presentation](https://github.com/lsolcher/wobbly/blob/master/woobli.pdf).
+N.B.: Due to hardware issues we're a bit late with uploading a demo here.
+Be sure to check back later this month (february) to experience amazing WOOBLI in action!

 Woobli is a one dimensional arcade game, operated by a joystick that is a spiral.
 The playing field is an LED strip (one dimensional array).
 The player starts at one end of the array and needs to move to the opposite exit.
 The player is operated by a joystick and can walk forwards and backwards, speed and direction determined by the tilt of the joystick.
 On the way she will encounter obstacles such as lava and water, and also enemies.
 To survive an encounter with an enemy, the player needs to attack it by wobbling the joystick-spiral really fast.
 When a certain threshold is reached the player will go into attack mode, become larger and kill all enemies in reach.